Threshold-free estimation of entropy from a Pearson matrix

-From a methodological standpoint, it is instructive to compare our results with those of Viol \textit{et al.\@} in \cite{vio17} and \cite{vio19}: following the ayahuasca consumption, the latter found an enhanced neighborhood diversity (as measured by the geodesic entropy) of the nodes within functional networks; whereas the former measured a greater entropy of the network's degree distribution.
-Crucially, both works applied a range of threshold values to examine the properties of numerous adjacency matrices.
-This was done in an effort to compensate for the inherent limitations of the thresholding procedure.
-In contrast, the method here proposed uses no thresholding in its entropy calculation, thus evading the drawbacks associated with thresholding~\cite{rub11,kuk20,lan13,gar15,can20}.
-Calculation of the von Neumann entropy is also fast, for it uses a single correlation matrix instead of many adjacency matrices.
-Moreover, the von Neumann entropy has a solid mathematical foundation~\cite{ohy93}.

-The concept of entropy has found growing importance within the general area of biomedicine, particularly in neuroscience.
-Indeed, entropic features of the brain activity have recently served as the basis for new models of brain function and structure \cite{car19,her20,san21}.
-On such grounds, the present protocol should be considered a relevant new addition to the existing tools to analyze functional correlations in the human brain.
-For instance, it has corroborated the view that psychedelics induce brain entropy increase.
-Finally, in a broader context we believe our approach can be successfully applied to many other complex systems, such as risk management in financial markets \cite{nam11}, and the dynamics of disease spreading and information routing \cite{boc06,iacopini18}.
+In summary, we have proposed an entirely objective procedure for directly estimating a unique entropy of a general Pearson matrix without needing to use thresholding.
+We hope that our results will contribute positively to satisfy, at least partially, the growing and urgent demand in diverse fields of science for a reliable method of estimating the information entropy associated with correlations.

-We thank M. Copelli and S. Ribeiro for discussions.
-AV thanks the support of PRIN grant 20174TPEFJ ``TRIPS''.
-This work was supported by the Brazilian agencies CNPq (Grants \mbox{No.~304532/2019-3}, No.~305062/2017-4 and No.~302051/2018-0), CAPES, and FACEPE.
+\acknowledgments A.V.~thanks the support of Progetti di Ricerca di Interesse Nazionale (PRIN) grant 20174TPEFJ ``TRIPS''.
+This work was supported by the Brazilian agencies Conselho Nacional de Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico~(CNPq) (Grants No.~304532/2019-3, No.~305062/2017-4, and No.~302051/2018-0) Coordena\c{c}\~{a}o de Aperfei\c{c}oamento de Pessoal de N\'{i}vel Superior (CAPES), and Funda\c{c}\~{a}o de Amparo \`{a} Ci\^{e}ncia e Tecnologia do Estado de Pernambuco (FACEPE).

 \onecolumngrid